rafewenger/cse2122/lecture/class-inheritance.markdown

 Etc.

-Since we're using classes, we can actually put the methods *inside* the respective classes and get rid of the first parameter (the pointer):
+Since we're using classes, we can actually put the functions *inside* the respective classes and get rid of the first parameter (the pointer):